sb-at/puzzles/README.md

-# rtro-core
+# Puzzles
-Real-Time Route Optimization: core engine
+Here are puzzles solved.